Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 export MY_VARIABLE="some variable value"
 {% endhighlight %}

+> Node is a cross-platform engine, and ideally your application should be possible to run on any platform (e.g. for development – you choose environment to run your code, and usually it is some Linux distributive).
+My examples cover only MacOS/Linux, and won't work for windows.
+For environment variables in windows syntax is different, you can use something like [cross-env](https://github.com/kentcdodds/cross-env), but you should keep it in mind in other cases as well.

 You can add this line to your [bash/zsh profile](https://top.quora.com/What-is-bash_profile-and-what-is-its-use) so it is set up in any new terminal session.
 However, you usually just run your application providing this variables specifically for this instance: